bitlogik/guardata/README.rst

 - The encryption stream cipher algorithm is updated from Salsa20 to Chacha20. guardata is using XChaCha20-Poly1305 which has an `IETF draft standard <https://tools.ietf.org/html/draft-irtf-cfrg-xchacha-03>`_, and is `used by NordPass <https://nordpass.com/features/xchacha20-encryption/>`_ and by `CloudFlare <https://blog.cloudflare.com/do-the-chacha-better-mobile-performance-with-cryptography/>`_.
 - The password key derivation algorithm is setup to be 6 times stronger
 - Password strength required in the GUI is much higher
-- The Debug monitoring telemetry is fully removed, for a full hassle-free privacy
+- The debug monitoring telemetry is fully removed, for a full hassle-free privacy
 - Files blocks cut size is bigger, optimised for internet synchronization
 - SHA2 hash is replaced everywhere by Blake2b
 - More secure short codes for 2-way auth : from 40 bits with hmac-sha2 to 50 bits with argon2id